 The allied fleets belonging to the Holy League of Christendom were comprised of forces from Venice, the Pope, Malta, Genoa, and Spain.
 The Pope’s naval force was very small, so his contributions were mostly financial.
-Philip II Charles V, Holy Roman Emperor, provide around half the physical fleet to face the Turkish threat.
+King Philip II of Spain provide around half the physical fleet to face the Turkish threat.
 Philip II appointed his bastard half-brother, Don Juan of Austria, to lead the Allied fleet.
 There were a little less than 300 Allied ships in the fleet; the Turks had more ships but were much less disciplined or organized.
 On 7 October 1571, it was decided that the Holy League would attack the Turks.

 On the Turkish side, Uluch Ali would come to command the left wing of the fleet, Mohammed Saulak would command the right, and Ali Pasha was in charge of the middle.
 Ali Pasha may have made a fatal mistake by allowing the Allied fleet to come together before facing the Turks at the port of Lepanto in the Aegean Sea.
 The formidable Turkish line stretched completely across the Gulf of Corinth in a crescent shape, before forming a solid line in response to the approach of the Holy League.